dmbarbour/wikilon/docs/AwelonLang.md

         "→"    = [226 [134 [146 "" :] :] :]
         ""      = ~

 Definitions of `0` and `S`, `~` and `:` - zero and successor, nil and cons - are left to developers.
-This permits some choice of encoding, such as a Church encoding versus a Mogensen-Scott encoding.
-In practice, however, this choice belongs to runtime or compiler developers, who must determine which models are subject to *Acceleration*.
+This permits a flexible choice of encoding, such as a Church encoding versus a Mogensen-Scott encoding.
+In practice, however, this choice belongs to runtime and compiler developers, who must determine which models are subject to *Acceleration*.

 Natural numbers and embedded texts are only barely sufficient for embedding of data in code.
 The intention is to use these as the foundation for *Editable Views* that can support decimal numbers, structured data, EDSLs, a richer syntax, even graphical programming if we assume a suitable editor.
 Additionally, programmers may leverage *Secure Hash Resources* to reference external texts and binaries.

-*Note 2017 May:* Support for multi-line embedded texts was removed from Awelon.
+*Note 2017 May:* Support for multi-line embedded texts was removed from Awelon, and semantics of texts were switched from codepoint to binary representation.
+Binary secure hash resources should be used for large texts.

 ## Secure Hash Resources